rust-lang/blog.rust-lang.org/posts/inside-rust/2020-05-25-new-inline-asm.md

 In an effort to improve `asm!` and bring it to more users, [Amanieu d'Antras](https://github.com/Amanieu) designed and implemented a new, friendlier syntax for `asm!`.
-This syntax has had a long road:
+This syntax has had a long road from concept to compiler implementation:
 - The proposal first started as a [pre-RFC on internals](https://internals.rust-lang.org/t/pre-rfc-2-inline-assembly/11310).
 - Inline assembly became the language team's first [project